-Holders of Units are entitled to receive distributions from the REIT (whether of net income, net realized capital gains or other amounts) if, as and when declared by the Board.
-Upon the termination or winding-up of the REIT, holders of Units will participate equally with respect to the distribution of the remaining assets of the REIT after payment of all liabilities.
+Holders of REIT Units are entitled to receive distributions from the REIT (whether of net income, net realized capital gains or other amounts) if, as and when declared by the Board.
+Upon the termination or winding-up of the REIT, holders of REIT Units will participate equally with respect to the distribution of the remaining assets of the REIT after payment of all liabilities.
 Such distribution may be made in cash, as a distribution in kind, or both, all as the Board in its sole discretion may determine.
-Units have no associated conversion or retraction rights.
-No person is entitled, as a matter of right, to any pre-emptive right to subscribe for or acquire any Unit, except for Dilawri as set out in the exchange agreement entered into in conjunction with the IPO (the "Exchange Agreement"), or as otherwise agreed to by the REIT pursuant to a binding written agreement.
+REIT Units have no associated conversion or retraction rights.
+No person is entitled, as a matter of right, to any pre-emptive right to subscribe for or acquire any REIT Unit, except for Dilawri as set out in the Exchange Agreement, or as otherwise agreed to by the REIT pursuant to a binding written agreement.